unraid/docs/embedding.md

 }
 ```

 Refer to `iframe-test.html` for a working example that exercises both outgoing and incoming messages.
+The local docs dev server uses `http://localhost:3001` by default, and the example page assumes that port.

 ### Legacy compatibility